 When all the suitcases were in the small bedroom my employer and I were to share, Suzy said she had a class and left.

 Professor Lebrun was sitting at his desk when I came back into the living room after doing my best to unpack some things and put the suitcases where they would be at least somewhat out of the way.
 He stood up and we shook hands.
 He motioned for me to sit down, which I did, and he swiveled his desk chair around so he was facing me.

-He was maybe in his sixties, with a slight accent I couldn’t place.
+He was apparently in his sixties, more or less, with a slight accent that I couldn’t place.
 His hair was short and iron gray, and he had a well-trimmed beard.

 “If there’s anything you need while you’re staying here, by the way, please do let me know,” he said.
 I nodded.
 “Do you smoke?”
 I shook my head.
 “Do you mind if I do?”

 I smiled.
 “Of course not.
 If I minded smoking, I’d have to find a different employer.”

 He laughed as he picked up a pipe from the rack on his desk and started to fill it with tobacco.

 “Very good point.
 How long have you and Janice been together?”

 “I’ve been working for her since about a month after she left school here.”
 (I have been asked that question many times, and I have learned to emphasize, without being explicit, that the relationship is professional.
 If I try to make that assertion too forcefully, people tend to assume I’m being evasive.)